arvindeva/react-dashboard/README.md

 * Jest and Enzyme for testing __(NOT IMPLEMENTED YET)__

 ## Additional Comments and Assumptions
-* When doing POST requests (adding a new post or comment), the JSON Placeholder API will always return an object with id '101' and React will warn that there's duplicated key on the list since I'm using post/comment id for the list key.
+* When doing POST requests (adding a new post or comment), the JSON Placeholder API will always return an object with id '101' and React will warn after adding post/comment two times that there's duplicated key on the list since I'm using post/comment id for the list key.
+* After editing a new post, if you click on the post and go to the post page, the changes aren't reflected since the API doesn't actually change the data.
 * I planned to use Jest and Enzyme for testing but I didn't have enough time before the due date.
 * I didn't finish loading state feature because I didn't have enough time.
 * I first made the app without any state management, and then quickly realized that I needed it because there's too many prop drilling and lifting state up/down and had to rewrite lots of the code and I haven't finished refactored the old code into using redux completely for state management